Uniforms and Equipment

 Ages 11 to 14 - Purchase the largest glove (11½” to 12 ½”) that will fit the player’s hand and one she can control.
 A quality soft leather glove is recommended because it is comfortable, easily controllable and less difficult to break in.

-Buying a bat is not necessary as bats are provided to each team.
-If a player wants her own bat avoid purchasing one that is too heavy.
+Purchase your own inexpensive alloy fastpitch softball bat.
+Avoid purchasing a bat that is too long or heavy.
 Follow this simple rule of thumb – player should hold the bat by the handle, fully extended at arm’s length with the bat horizontal to the ground.
 Rotate the wrist so that the bat moves like a windshield wiper.
 If the player is unable to do this, then the bat is too heavy.
-We recomend a bat not lighter than a -12 drop.

-Batting gloves are not necessary.
-However, most players find them helpful in maintaining a good grip on the bat and lessening the sting from a batted ball.
+Batting gloves are not required, however most players find them helpful in maintaining a good grip on the bat and lessening the sting from a batted ball.

 Other Useful Practice Items

-A batting tee will allow your daughter to practice most of the hitting drills that are taught in the fall league and winter clinics.
+A batting tee will allow your daughter to practice most of the hitting drills that are taught in the clinics.
 Batting tees are used in practice by most college softball teams to improve hitting mechanics.
 A pitch-back, or anything similar, can help some players with throwing and fielding when practicing by herself.